MidHunterX/Intention/README.md

 With this new setup, you just state your intent, sit back and relax thinking about the next task you want to do.
 Meanwhile this automation will do all the workspace setup for you.

+### Prerequisites

+- A dual-boot system with Linux and Windows.
+- GRUB Boot Manager configured to boot to Linux.
+- A shared NTFS partition accessible from both operating systems.
+- NTFS support on Linux (`ntfs-3g` package is common).

 ## Usage

 ```bash